 - Educate your employees – Often cyber security breaches happen because employees are negligent or simply unaware of how their actions may put the business’s data at risk.
 Succumbing to sophisticated email “phishing” attacks is just one example of how employees can unwittingly allow compromises to happen.
 Security training can help.
 Develop a security plan and make sure that everyone on your team is aware of and follows it.
 Conduct scheduled trainings and check employees’ compliance at regular intervals.

 If you use the Internet to store or process data, you cannot take the issue of cyber security lightly.
 Following the steps outlined above will give you a good jump on protecting yourself.
-What steps have you taken to ensure that your data stays safe?Tags: Security,Technology
+What steps have you taken to ensure that your data stays safe?Tags: IT Security,Technology